WDSE (TV)

-WDSE (channel 8), branded on-air as PBS North, is a PBS member television station in Duluth, Minnesota, United States.
+WDSE (channel 8), branded PBS North, is a PBS member television station in Duluth, Minnesota, United States.
 Owned by the Duluth–Superior Area Educational Television Corporation, it is sister to adult album alternative radio station WDSE-FM (103.3).
 The two outlets share studios on rented space at the University of Minnesota Duluth; the television station's transmitter is located west of downtown Duluth in Hilltop Park.

 WRPT (channel 31) in Hibbing, Minnesota, operates as a full-time satellite of WDSE; this station's transmitter is located at Maple Hill Park south of Hibbing.
 WRPT covers areas of Minnesota's Iron Range (including Grand Rapids, Virginia and Chisholm) that receive a marginal to non-existent over-the-air signal from WDSE, although there is significant overlap between the two stations' contours otherwise.
 WRPT is a straight simulcast of WDSE; on-air references to WRPT are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during programming.
 Aside from the transmitter, WRPT does not maintain any physical presence locally in Hibbing.